Adamtaranto/Yanagiba/README.md

   - **-h / --help**
     - Show this help message and exit
   - **-l / --minlen **
-    - Exclude reads shorter than this length.
-Default: 0
+    - Exclude reads shorter than this length. *Default: 0*
   - **-q / --minqual**
-    - Minimum quality score to retain a read.
-Default: 10
+    - Minimum quality score to retain a read. *Default: 10*
-  - **-s / --summaryfile** SUMMARYFILE
+  - **-s / --summaryfile**
     - Albacore summary file with header row.
   - **-i / --infile**
     - Input fastq.gz file.
   - **-o / --outfile**
-    - Write filtered reads to this file in .bgz format.
-Default: "filtered.fastq.bgz"
+    - Write filtered reads to this file in .bgz format. *Default: "filtered.fastq.bgz"*
   - **--headtrim**
-    - Trim x bases from begining of each read.
-Default: 0
+    - Trim x bases from begining of each read. *Default: 0*
   - **--tailtrim**
-    - Trim x bases from end of each read.
-Default: None
+    - Trim x bases from end of each read. *Default: None*
   - **-u / --forceunique**
     - Enforce unique reads.
 Only store first instance of a read from fastq input where readID occurs multiple times.
 Default: Off